 My goal is to share info on lesser known mangoes, raise awareness and nudge some folks out of their comfort zones.
-By the end of the mango marathon, I hope to showcase some lesser known mangoes and ingnite your interest to explore more mango flavors, colors, aromas, shapes, texture and sizes.
+By the end of the mango marathon, I hope to showcase some lesser known mangoes and ingnite your interest to explore new mango flavors, colors, aromas, shapes, texture and sizes.

-Sending a shout out to my fellow mango enthusiast Mike, aka mangoes _r_us (instagram title) who supplied me with many new and facinating mangoes this month.
+Sending a shout out to my fellow mango cultivator Mike, aka mangoes _r_us (instagram title) who supplied me with many new and facinating mangoes this month.
 Below I’ll share feedback from Mike and hear his personal thoughts and recommendations on this amazing fruit.

 Ok lets do this mango gang!